hawkpf/ezproxy_updater/README.md

 # ezproxy_updater
-Using bash to update ezproxy stanzas from OCLC
+Using bash to update ezproxy stanzas from OCLC and Kent State

+Credit to Joe Corall at Kent State University for his OCLC Stanza repository at https://github.com/kent-state-university-libraries/oclc-ezproxy-database-stanzas.git

 Initial set up: